 Yes, smoking cigarettes may affect your hair transplant results.
 Smokers typically have poor blood flow which could lower hair graft survival rates.
 Smokers can learn more about the effects of smokings here.

 What is a Hypothermosol Holding Solution?

-A Hypothermosol Holding Solution is a unique holding formula for grafts that were taken away from the donor area.
-Hypothermosol is what this formula is referred to.
-This formula is also used to preserve organs when they are donated to their new recipients.
-Hypothermosol is an expensive formula and will make a dramatic shift in hair graft life.
-Hypothermosol offers multiple benefits, some of which include:
+A hypothermosol holding solution is a unique holding formula for grafts that were taken away from the donor area.
+Grafts are held in this solution while they are out of the body to ensure that they do not decay while preparing the recipient site for implantation.
+This formula is also used to preserve organs when they are donated to their new recipients in hospitals.
+Hypothermosol is an expensive formula that makes a dramatic shift in hair graft life and greatly improves hair restoration results.